-Any fish and game warden making arrest in violations of the fish and wildlife laws and regulations; Title 38 Chapter 1, Subchapter VI; and Title 17 Chapter 80, more than 50 miles from the nearest district court having jurisdiction, may accept personal recognizance of the prisoner in the sum of not more than \$250 for his appearance in the nearest district court on a specified date.
+[Sec.
+2004 condensed.]
+Any fish and game warden making arrest in violations of Chapters 301-337; Title 38 Chapter 1, Subchapter VI; and Title 17 Chapter 80, more than 50 miles from the nearest district court having jurisdiction, may accept personal recognizance of the prisoner in the sum of not more than \$250 for his appearance in the nearest district court on a specified date.
 The warden shall report such recognizances at once and forward all such deposits to the proper court.
-If the person does not appear in court on the specified date, either in person or by counsel, the recognizance and deposit shall be forfeited, and this shall be considered a conviction for purposes of revocation of flicenses.
+If the person does not appear in court on the specified date, either in person or by counsel, the recognizance and deposit shall be forfeited, and this shall be considered a conviction for purposes of revocation of licenses.

+Sec.
+2101.
 Game sanctuaries.
-No person shall except as herein provided, at any time, trap, hunt, pursue, shoot at or kill any wild animal or any game or other wild birds is allowed.

-within the following described territories:
+No person shall except as herein provided, at any time, trap, hunt, pursue, shoot at or kill any wild animal or any game or other wild birds within the following described territories:

-Back Bay Sanctuary, Portland

-Baxter State Park closed to all hunting

-with the following exceptions: The

-area north of Trout Brook and Wadleigh Brook in T6 R9; in T6 R10 or T2

-R9 where hunting under General Law
+Back Bay Sanctuary, Portland Baxter State Park closed to all hunting with the following exceptions: The area north of Trout Brook and Wadleigh Brook in T6 R9; in T6 R10 or T2 R9 where hunting under General Law is allowed.
+Beauchamp Sanctuary Carver's Pond Waterfowl Sanc-Drake's Island Game Sanctuary Dry Pond Sanctuary Fairfield Sanctuary Glencove Sanctuary Grav Game Sanctuary Hog Island Game Sanctuary Jefferson and Whitefield Sanctuary Kineo Point Sanctuary Limington, Hollis, and Waterboro Sanctuary Megunticook Lake and Vicinity Sanctuary Merrymeeting Bay Sanctuary

-Beauchamp Sanctuary

-Carver's Pond Waterfowl Sanctuary

-Drake's Island Game Sanctuary

-Dry Pond Sanctuary

-Fairfield Sanctuary

-Glencove Sanctuary

-Gray Game Sanctuary

-Hog Island Game Sanctuary

-Jefferson and Whitefield Sanctuary

-Kineo Point Sanctuary

-Limington, Hollis, and Waterboro Sanctuary

-Megunticook Lake and Vicinity Sanctu-

-ary

-Merrymeeting Bay Sanctuary

 Monroe Island Game Sanctuary

-Moosehead Lake Game Sanctuary
+Moosehead Lake Game Sanc-

-Moosehorn Game Sanctuary Narragansett Game Sanctuary Ocean Park Game and Bird Sanctuary Orrington Game Sanctuary

-Orrington Game Sanctuary Pittston Farm Sanctuary Prout's Neck; Richmond's Island; Cape Elizabeth Sanctuary

-Rangeley Game Sanctuary in the County of Franklin Rangeley Lake Sanctuary Rangeley Plantation Sanctuary

-Readfield and Winthrop Sanctuary Salmon Pond Sanctuary Somerset Game Sanctuary Standish Sanctuary Thorncrag-Stanton Bird Sanctuary

-Tomhegan Game Sanctuary
+Moosehorn Game Sanctuary Narragansett Game Sanctuary Ocean Park Game and Bird Sanctuary Orrington Game Sanctuary Pittston Farm Sanctuary Prout's Neck; Richmond's Island: Cape Elizabeth Sanc-Rangeley Game Sanctuary in the County of Franklin Rangeley Lake Sanctuary Rangeley Plantation Sanctuary Readfield and Winthrop Sanctuary Salmon Pond Sanctuary Somerset Game Sanctuary Standish Sanctuary Thorncrag-Stanton Bird Sanctuary Tomhegan Game Sanctuary Wells Sanctuary Wells and York Game Sanc-Willow Water Game Sanctuary York Game Sanctuary in the County of Franklin

-Wells Sanctuary

-Wells and York Game Sanctuary

-Willow Water Game Sanctuary York Game Sanctuary in the County of Franklin
+Any violations of the provisions of this section relating to wildlife sanctuaries shall be punishable in accordance with the provisions of section 3060

+[Sec.
+2106 condensed.]
 Game breeders licensed.
 The commissioner may issue permits to any person, firm or corporation to engage in the business of propagating game or wild animals, or wild rabbits on islands surrounded by open salt water or on any designated area all year, under such regulations as he shall establish.